 Twelfth Night is on January 5, the eve of Epiphany, which occurs in the Christian calendar on January 6.
 Epiphany signifies the event of the Magi, or Wise Men, visiting the baby Jesus, and is known in some Latin cultures as Three Kings Day.

 Or as my friend Tim LeCroy likes to say,

 “Epiphany is the…

-In the Eastern (Orthodox and Oriental) churches it is known as the Feast of Theophany (God Manifest), commemorating Jesus’ baptism — recounted in all four Gospels of the New Testament — with the attendant appearance of the Holy Spirit as a dove and the voice of God the Father.
-This date is also tied to Jesus’ miracle of changing the water to wine at the Wedding of Cana in the Gospel of John Chapter 2.
+In the Eastern (Orthodox and Oriental) churches, it is known as the Feast of Theophany (God Manifest), commemorating Jesus’ baptism with the attendant appearance of the Holy Spirit as a dove and the voice of God the Father.
+This story is recounted in all four Gospels of the New Testament.
+This date is also tied to Jesus’ miracle of changing the water to wine at the Wedding at Cana in the Gospel of John, Chapter 2.

-There remains some confusion on when Twelfth Night actually occurs.
-The older tradition, based on the custom during the Middle Ages that the beginning of a day started the evening before places Twelfth Night the eve of January 5.
-Later traditions, where the day starts at midnight have Twelfth Night on January 6 with a party and the exchange of gifts.
+There remains some confusion on which date Twelfth Night actually occurs.
+The older tradition, based on the custom during the Middle Ages, was that the beginning of a day started the evening before.
+This places Twelfth Night on the eve of January 5.
+Later traditions, where the day begins at midnight, have Twelfth Night on January 6 with a party and the exchange of gifts.

 Bill Petro, your friendly neighborhood historian